 Animal Testing Policy

 Wayne Goss brushes are cruelty free.
+They are not vegan.

 $210 for the set.
 I list prices for each individual brush as well.